micbay/RaceTimerAndController/README.md

 ![Top Results Menu](Images/ScreenShots/TopResults_Menu.png)

-Due to memory limits, depending how long a race is, we cannot store data for every lap of every racer.
+Due to memory limits, depending how long a race is, we cannot store data for every lap, of every racer.
 Instead we keep a running record of just the top X fastest laps for each racer.
-Currently this is set to 10 laps.
-Implementers can feel free to adjust the `fastestQsize` variable to shorten or lengthen the stored lap data count.
+This is set to 10 by default.

+Implementers can adjust the number of stored laps by editing the `DEFAULT_MAX_STORED_LAPS` setting in `localSettings.h`.
+Setting this number too high can lead to instability and controller failure, due to memory overruns.

 Pressing `A` or `B` on any of the fastest lap lists will scroll up or down the list respectively.

 ![Top Results Scrolled](Images/ScreenShots/TopResults_ScrolledDown_Menu.png)

 Pressing `C` will cycle through the available results sub-menus.
-There is a results list page for the top overall laps, a page for each racer's individual top laps, and a page that displays the final leader board.
-On the individual racer pages the total time it took the racer to finish all indicated laps is also displayed at the lower right of the screen.
-Also on individual Racer results pages, the title will blink between the Racer# ID, and the racer's name.
+There is a results list page for the top overall laps, a page for each, individual, racer's top laps, and a page that displays the final leader board.

+On the individual racer pages, the total time it took the racer to finish all completed laps, is displayed at the lower right of the screen.
+On individual Racer results pages, the title will blink between the Racer# ID, and the racer's name.

+Pressing `*` will return to the **Main Menu** for next race.
 ![Racer1 Results Menu](Images/ScreenShots/Racer1Results_Menu.png)
 ![Racer1 Results ScrollDown](Images/ScreenShots/Racer1Results_ScrollDown.png)
 ![Finish Results Menu](Images/ScreenShots/FinishResults_Menu.png)

 # Customizing UI Text and General Controller Settings
-To accomodate user customization of menus and preferred games settings, this project can make use of a `localSettings.h` file, in which users can make, and store customizations, without editing the main code base.
+To accommodate user customization of menus and preferred games settings, this project can make use of a `localSettings.h` file, in which users can make, and store customizations, without editing the main code base.
 By default, the controller will use settings established in the `defaultSettings.h` file, but if the same setting is loaded from the `localSettings.h` file, the `localSettings.h` setting will be used instead.

 To make use of a `localSettings.h` file, start by copying and renaming the included `example.localSettings.h` file to `localSettings.h` in the local sketch folder.
 Uncomment and edit the settings that you desire to customize. `localSettings.h` is included in the .gitignore list and will not be overwritten when downloading subsequent `RaceTimerAndController.ino` updates in the future.
 In this way your local changes will be preserved while still getting the latest controller base code.